Andradev/Andradev/README.md

 ### 🚀 Junior Frontend Developer | Problem Solver | Creative Designer

-I'm a passionate **Junior Frontend Developer** currently **graduating in Software Engineering** 🎓.
+I'm a **Junior Frontend Developer** currently **graduating in Software Engineering** 🎓.
 I love learning new technologies and solving problems.
 There's nothing more rewarding than helping someone bring their vision to life through code — when they see the screen I've built and say *"This is exactly what I was thinking!"* — that's pure happiness for me! 😊

 ---